kfeina/CygMonit/README.md

 **Configuration**

 The fastest way to configure CygMonit is to start CygMonit bash and use vim.
 Edit any monit file you need, as no problem permissions arise.
-The restart the service:
+Then restart the service:

 `/bin/cygrunsrv --stop CygMonitSvc`\
 `/bin/cygrunsrv --start CygMonitSvc`